JasonLocklin/Dissertation/Prisms/Introduction.md

-**Exp Ch.
-2: Prism adaptation does not improve deficits in spatial working memory or temporal estimation.**
+# Prism adaptation does not improve deficits in spatial working memory or temporal estimation.

 The previous chapter demonstrated….